Does Google Ads Work and Is It Worth It?

 How does it work?
 You pick some keywords that you think your customers might use when searching on Google and craft your ad around these.
 Then, whenever a search is conducted on Google, the search engine processes a number of factors to determine which ads are placed where and how much each advertiser should pay per click.

-Think of Google AdWords as an auction.
+Think of Google Ads as an auction.
 When setting up your ads, you decide how much you’re willing to bid on each keyword.
 You’re in direct competition with all other marketers here.
 The more people search for your keyword each month, the more you should expect to pay to rank well for this term.

 Not at all.